Kamaranis/Kamaranis/README.md

 **Welcome to my projects repository!!**

 ## About Me!
-I am a Data Scientist with Expertise in Psychology and Technology
+I am a Data Analyst/Scientist with Expertise in Psychology and Technology

-As a data analyst / scientist with a background in clinical psychology, I bring a unique interdisciplinary perspective to data-driven solutions.
+As a data analyst/scientist with a background in clinical psychology, I bring a unique interdisciplinary perspective to data-driven solutions.
 My career path began in hospitality, transitioned through the Spanish military and security sectors, and now focuses on healthcare and IT.
 Over the last five years in Japan, I’ve enhanced my expertise in patient care, data analysis, and ethical AI development.

 I hold a Master's degrees in Computer Science and started a master's degree in data science, equipping me with strong technical capabilities and a passion for leveraging big data and machine learning to solve complex problems.
 I'm particularly driven by the ethical application of AI, ensuring technology benefits humanity responsibly.